stevecrozz/lithostech.com/_posts/2010-02-01-buy-local-how-about-sell-local.markdown

     the 90's when they were so into Outsourcing and Off-shoring.
 They dismantled all those factories against the wishes of the liberals and labor unions.     "
 ---
-{% picture thumbnail 2010/buy-local.jpg style="float:left" %}
+{% picture thumbnail-left 2010/buy-local.jpg alt="Buy local logo" %}

 The [central valley buy local campaign](http://www.whyibuylocal.com/) probably began with the best of intentions.
 The idea is simple, get